What is Tire traction and how does it work?

 What is tire traction?

-How to maximise tire traction
+How to maximise your tires traction

 Maintain Proper Tire Pressure